 - A description of any benefits to the participant or to others that may reasonably result from participation in the study.

-- Disclosure of any appropriate alternative procedures or treatments, if they exist, that may benefit the participant.
+- A disclosure of any appropriate alternative procedures or treatments, if they exist, that may benefit the participant.

 - A statement describing the extent to which confidentiality of identifying data will be maintained.